Generic name: Tramadol Suspension (TRA ma dole)

 - Do not share your drugs with others and do not take anyone else's drugs.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
 Read it again each time tramadol suspension is refilled.
-If you have any questions about this medicine, please talk with the doctor, pharmacist, or other health care provider.
+If you have any questions about tramadol suspension, please talk with the doctor, pharmacist, or other health care provider.

 More about tramadol